Selliott456/project-4/README.md

 ```

 ### The Front End & React
 With the backend roughed out and major endpoints ready to be used it was time for some of the team to start developing the frontend in React.
-Considering how powerful SQL databases can be - it was a good idea to start developing the front end before completing the backend as to tailor exactly what we wanted to be served to the front end.
-Our high level development of the frontend happened early on in the project along - to get a grasp of how the features hung together.
+Considering how powerful SQL databases can be - it was a good idea to start developing the front end before completing the backend to tailor exactly what we wanted to be served to the front end.
+Our high level development of the frontend happened early on in the project along - to grasp how the features hung together.
 We were all in agreement that developing mobile first functionality was important in regards to the user experience and the target audience we had in mind.
 Here we have some early wire-framing of the site layout -

 ![site wireframe](README_files/wireframe.png)